squidgy617/BrawlCodes/README.md

 Song delay is ignored when selecting a song with this method.

+### EX Trophy IDs Unlocked Automatically
+This code makes it so any trophies with IDs outside of those available in vanilla Brawl will be unlocked automatically.
+Essentially, if the trophy is a brand-new trophy that doesn't hijack another trophy's ID, it will be unlocked.

 ### Holding start to select a stage chooses random alt [No longer supported]
 This code is no longer being supported.
 It is likely not compatible with most modern builds.